 The EU’s General Data Protection Regulation (GDPR) came into effect in May 2018.
 To avoid potential fines of tens of millions of Euros, companies must move quickly to understand the GDPR legislation and put appropriate measures in place.
 Northdoor can help, providing step-by-step reviews of your existing systems and practices, recommendations for future approaches, and an integrated set of proven tools for gaining and maintaining control over all relevant data throughout your organisation.

-Following the adoption of the GDPR regulation by the European Parliament in 2016, the clock is already ticking and businesses must act quickly to overhaul their governance of personal data on EU citizens.
-The new GDPR regulation defines personal data as any information relating to an identified or identifiable natural person – this broad definition means that organisations must carefully review and classify all of the data they hold.
+The GDPR regulation defines personal data as any information relating to an identified or identifiable natural person – this broad definition means that organisations must carefully review and classify all of the data they hold.
 Among the provisions in the GDPR are:

-If your business offers goods or services within the EU, or otherwise monitors the behaviour of individuals who are EU citizens (for example, by using online cookies), you will need to achieve and maintain compliance with this weighty and far-reaching GDPR legislation.
-It should be noted that the law will apply regardless of the outcome of Brexit negotiations, and that it represents a significant change to the existing DPA legislation in both implementation and interpretation.
+If your business offers goods or services within the EU, or otherwise monitors the behaviour of individuals who are EU citizens (for example, by using online cookies), you will need to achieve and maintain compliance with the GDPR legislation.
+It should be noted that the law will apply regardless of Brexit negotiations, and that it represents a significant change to the existing DPA legislation in both implementation and interpretation.

 In the most simplistic terms, the key implication of GDPR is that your business must fully understand what personal data it holds, where this data is stored and who has access to it, throughout the full information lifecycle.
 Beyond this, you will need to create new organisation-wide data-protection policies, set up rigorous governance schemes, maintain auditable records, design and perform annual data protection impact assessments, and ensure that your business partners are also in compliance with GDPR.
 Last but not least, you must gain the ability to rapidly detect and report on data breaches, and to find, modify or remove personal data on request and within prescribed time limits.